singulared/conflow/README.rst

 .. code-block:: python

   import os
-  from conflow import Config, from_env
+  from conflow import Config, from_env, from_yaml

   DEFAULT_SETTINGS = {
       'db': {